 What Coffee Badging Means In Your Company

 Have you seen coffee badging in your company?
-This is a symptom of an incomplete return-to-work initiative.
+This is a symptom of an incomplete return-to-work initiative and inconsistent office attendance.
 Sure, your people show up.
 But do they have any reason to stay?
+This phenomenon highlights the challenges of enforcing in person work in a post-pandemic world.
 Have you created a situation where employees are more productive, comfortable, and responsible by returning home after a mandatory appearance?

 Sharing a workplace can be very beneficial for hybrid teams, but only if the in-office workflow is unique and focuses on those tasks that benefit from in-person and hands-on engagement.

-The key to eliminating coffee badging is not to serve bad coffee.
-It's all in the scheduling.
+The key to eliminating coffee badging is not to serve bad coffee, but to create a return to office mandate that makes in-office days valuable.
+It’s all in the scheduling.
 Each day in the office should offer your employees something uniquely valuable that they cannot achieve when working at home.
 This requires intentional scheduling of in-office days.
 Arbitrary in-office days are at the heart of the coffee-badging trend.

 Instead, create in-office days that boost productivity, teamwork, and engagement: